klokantech/search/README.md

 lang - filter
 date - filter
-tags - filter on a set + fulltext; comma-separated
+tags - filter on a set + fulltext; comma-separated custom_data - only stored, not indexed, no filter
 ```

 All in tab separated value.
 Web must provide correct TSV (**no tabs in the content**).